d-morrison/IntroStatActivities/_book/02-L01-study-design.md

 ### Study Design

 Each Friday you will complete a lab in class with your group.
 Questions are selected from each lab to be turned in on Gradescope (one submission per group).
 The questions to be submitted on Gradescope are bolded in the lab.
-As you work through the lab with your group have the Gradescope lab assignment open so that you can answer those questions as you work through the activity.
+As you work through the lab with your group have the Gradescope lab assignment open so that you can answer those questions as you go.

 ### Types of sampling bias. {-}